sammou00/sammou00/README.md

 ## About Me

 Hello!
-I'm **Sam**, a passionate software developer based in **Brussels**.
+I'm **Sam**, a passionate software Engineer based in **Brussels**.
 My expertise lies in writing clean, efficient code, with a particular focus on **JavaScript** and **Python**.
 I thrive on solving complex problems and turning innovative ideas into working products.
 Whether it’s back-end architecture, front-end design, or system-level programming, I’m always up for a challenge!

 ## 🛠️ Technologies & Tools